-The most marked symptom of measles is a dense, reddish-brown, spotty rash that starts around the ears and then spreads to head, neck, and the rest of the body.
+The most marked symptom of measles is a dense, reddish-brown, spotty rash that starts around the ears & then spreads to head, neck, & the rest of the body.
 This rash usually develops a few days after the onset of initial symptoms, which are similar to those of a cold or flu.

-- fluctuating temperature which can reach over 40.6C and last a number of days
+fluctuating body temperature which can reach over 40.6C & last a number of days

-- tiny white spots in the mouth and throat
+tiny white or greyish spots in the mouth & throat

-- reddish-brown rash which begins with small patches that quickly expand in size and join
+a reddish-brown rash which begins with small patches that quickly exp& in size & join